Lime is shutting down car rental service, LimePod – TechCrunch

 “We deeply appreciate our partnership with the Seattle community and the opportunity to collaborate on our LimePod Pilot Program,” a Lime spokesperson told TechCrunch.
 “The experience is a testament to the city’s forward-looking position on the future of transportation and the necessity of sustainable options for citizens.
 We are similarly committed to that goal and the information gained during our pilot will support the work necessary should we decide to expand and improve this service with an all-electric fleet in the future.”

 Lime, which got its beginnings as a bike-share company, has deployed its scooters and bikes in more than 100 cities in the U.S. and more than 20 international cities.
 Recently, Lime hit 100 million rides across its micromobility vehicles.
-Clearly, Lime sees more a future with shared bikes and scooters than it does with cars.
+Clearly, Lime sees more of a future with shared bikes and scooters than it does with cars.

 Earlier this year, Lime raised a $310 million Series D round led by Bain Capital Ventures and others.
 That round valued the startup at $2.4 billion.